 Good fortune, ability, and a pleasing personality thus brought Draper quickly into the society of the group so influential in governing the colony – the “Family Compact.”
-He was soon also acquainted with the most formidable man of them all – John Strachan*, later the first Church of England bishop of Toronto.
-It was Robinson, however, who actively persuaded Draper to enter politics; this course was directly against the young lawyer’s wishes, but it was no doubt suggested to him as the quickest route to the judiciary where his ambitions lay.
+He was soon acquainted with the most formidable man of them all – John Strachan*, later the first Church of England bishop of Toronto.
+It was Robinson, however, who actively persuaded Draper to enter politics; this course was directly against the young lawyer’s wishes, but it was no doubt suggested to him as the quickest route to where his ambitions lay: the judiciary.

 It was during this period of trouble that Draper first began, consciously or not, to tread the pathway towards what was to be the cherished, though unfulfilled, goal of his political career – the formation of a new political party.
 A conservative party, it would stand ideologically between the old Family Compact Tories, whose system was failing, and the Reformers under Robert Baldwin*, whom Draper believed were endangering the connection with Britain.
 It was a course that would lead to much vilification.
 Most of it was undeserved, but Draper soon found himself in an undoubtedly compromising position.